onvif/media-signing-framework/README.md

 The signing part is in general device specific.
-Therefore, the framework uses the concept of signing plugins which implements a set of [interfaces](./lib/src/includes/signed_media_interfaces.h).
+Therefore, the framework uses the concept of signing plugins which implements a set of [interfaces](./lib/src/includes/onvif_media_signing_plugin.h).
 The framework comes with both a threaded and an unthreaded signing plugin.
-TODO: ADD INTERFACE FILE

-For instructions on how to use the APIs to integrate the Media Signing Framework in either a signing or a validation application, see [lib/](./lib/).
+For instructions on how to use the APIs to integrate the ONVIF Media Signing Framework in either a signing or a validation application, see [lib/](./lib/).
 Example applications are available in the [signed-media-framework-examples](https://github.com/onvif/signed-media-framework-examples) repository.